GENDER AND ENTREPRENEURSHIP SIG (GENSIG)

 – Engage with a unique network of internationally recognised scholars as well as early career researchers in the area of gender and entrepreneurship.

-The idea for a confreat emerged from a desire expressed by our network for a unique space, where the rigour of an academic conference was combined with the supportive and encouraging aspects of a retreat environment.
+The idea for a confreat emerged from a desire to provide a unique space where the rigour of an academic conference was combined with the supportive and encouraging aspects of a retreat environment.
 This experience is designed to sharpen your paper-writing skills and help you to develop both academically and professionally.
-Our first confreat in 2015 received an overwhelmingly positive response from attendees who found it “energising”, “inspirational”, “motivating” and “essential”.
+Earlier confreats have received an overwhelmingly positive response from attendees who found them “energising”, “inspirational”, “motivating” and “essential”.
 We were really pleased to be able to develop, not only the attendees’ papers but also their networks and collaborative opportunities.
-This confreat has been designed to support the development of full papers for those aiming to submit to the Gender Track of the ISBE/ECSB conferences in 2017.
+This confreat has been designed to support the development of full papers for those aiming to submit to the ECSB RENT Conference and/or Gender Track of the ISBE conference in 2018.
 However, participants are welcome to submit any paper on which they are currently working, either for a conference or journal submission.
-As we are really keen to support the journey to publication, previous attendees are free to submit the same paper, as long as they have done significant work on it since the 2015 Confreat.

 Who should attend: In order to provide quality feedback and a valuable experience this event will be limited to 24 attendees.
 We are particularly interested in applications from Early Career Researchers (five years or fewer post-PhD), PhD students, and/or academics who wish to build on their current publication trajectory (i.e. aim for higher-ranked journals) in the area of gender and entrepreneurship.

 Submitting your abstract: This process involves submission of an extended research abstract.
-There are no restrictions on the topic areas for the papers, which can relate to any aspect of gender and entrepreneurship/small business management.
+There are no restrictions on the topic areas for the papers, which can relate to any aspect of gender and entrepreneurship/small business.
 The abstracts will be blind-reviewed by members of the organising committee.

 Objectives: e.g. What are the aims of your research?
 What did you want to find out?
 Why is this important?